gitter-badger/Revised-CommAI-env/README.md

 # FIXME

 ## Revised-CommAI-env Pre-Release Ver.
-0.2 <
+0.2
-a href="https://www.patreon.com/bePatron?u=5636094" data-patreon-widget-type="become-patron-button"
->Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

 #### Setting a new standard for a stable, containerised, development, testing,  and evaluation environment
 #### for Machine Learning and AI researchers and developers.
 GNU 3.0+ Licensed